tanberry/learnings/gitmagic.md

 Chris re cherry-picking: “You’d need to checkout 3.2, then checkout -b a new, differently named docs branch, then run “git cherry-pick <name of your original docs branch>”.
 That would grab the commit with your changes without grabbing all of the changes from main.”

+## Old way to add to an existing PR

-* ADDING TO AN EXISTING PR: If you clone the logdna/logdna-agent-v2 repo and check out another person's branch (i.e. (switch to that branch) you can add changes to their PR.
+If you clone the logdna/logdna-agent-v2 repo and check out another person's branch (i.e. (switch to that branch) you can add changes to their PR.
 You just commit on top of the branch and push.
 Since the PR is just a diff of /main and v2.2, any changes you make to the branch v2.2 will get added to the existing PR.

 If you want to make changes to the content in an open PR, follow these steps: